 2. Third-Party Liability Coverages

 The liability coverages covered by a cyber policy are typically claims-made.
-Coverage usually applies to damages or payments that result from covered claims and your legal defense costs.
-Note that defense costs may lower your insurance limit.
+Coverage usually applies to damages or payments that result from covered claims and your legal defence costs.
+Note that defence costs may lower your insurance limit.
 A cyber liability insurance policy may cover retention, a payment you make before the insurance company will pay.

 - Network Security and Privacy Liability Claims- It covers claims made against your firm for negligence, errors, or omissions that caused a denial of service attack (DoS), unauthorized access, the introduction of a virus, or any other security breach of your network.
 It also covers claims alleging you failed to effectively protect customers, clients, or employees’ sensitive data that you saved on your computer system.